 Natural fabrics are textiles produced from natural fibres.
 These fabrics are environmentally sustainable and biodegradable.
 Let’s look at the various types on offer:

-Different type of Natural Fabrics?
+Different types of Natural Fabrics?

 It is a vintage fabric derived from the stem of flax plants.
 Its antimicrobial and hypoallergenic properties make it suitable for sensitive skin.

 It comes in soft and strong variants.
-This fabric is strong and durable, highly resistant to mould and has special UV ray resistance features.
+This fabric is solid and durable, highly resistant to mould and has special UV ray resistance features.

-Silk is the ultimate luxurious fabric of all times.
-It is ultra-soft, has a dazzling shine and the best flexible drape.
-Silk has a complex manufacturing process as it is derived from the cocoons of silkworms.
+Silk is the ultimate luxurious fabric of all time.
+It is ultra-soft, has a dazzling shine and has the best flexible drape.
+This fabric has a complex manufacturing process as it is derived from the cocoons of silkworms.

 Benefits of Natural Fabric

 Natural fabrics have an extensive list of benefits when compared to synthetic materials, as mentioned below:

 - Easily recyclable